 Downtown, even the quietest summer days are a spectacle.
 The old-west charm is alive and well on Park City’s main street (Labor Day is dedicated to the town’s rich mining history), and it’s the perfect place for shopping, strolling, dining, bar hopping, and brewery-touring.

-Here’s a list of 9 of our favorite Park City summer events, and a few luxury rentals that would provide an ideal stay for each festival.
+Here’s a list of 9 of our favorite Park City summer events.
 There are far more events on the Park City Calendar, too, as well as several day trips and outdoor excursions.

 1. Savor the Summit